zonemaster/zonemaster/docs/public/specifications/tests/Basic-TP/basic01.md

        4. Output [B01_SERVER_ZONE_ERROR] with query name *Intermediate Query Name* and [query type] SOA and name server IP *Server Address* and go to next server in *Remaining Servers* if there is no DNS response.
-       5. If the response has an SOA record with owner name *Intermediate Query Name* in the answer section, with the AA bit set and [RCODE Name] NoError then do:
+       5. If the response has exactly one SOA record with owner name *Intermediate Query Name* in the answer section, with the AA bit set and [RCODE Name] NoError then do:
           1. If *Intermediate Query Name* is equal to *Child Zone* then